 If you get sued, here are a few tips for how to proceed:

-1. Read the complaint or petition served.
+Read the complaint served upon your business.
 Figure out why you are being sued, who is suing, and what the plaintiff wants from your business.

-2. Gather all documents you have related to the dispute.
+Gather all documents you have related to the dispute.
 DO NOT THROW AWAY OR DESTROY ANY RECORDS.
-If you destroy any records related to the dispute, you could subject you or the business to a claim for spoliation of evidence, which could be catastrophic to your ability to defend the lawsuit.
-Similarly, if you have e-mails related to the dispute, make sure they do not get deleted.
+If you destroy any records related to the dispute, you could subject you or the business to a claim for spoliation of evidence, which could be harmful, even catastrophic, to your ability to defend the lawsuit.
+Similarly, if you have e-mails or text messages related to the dispute, make sure they do not get deleted.

-3. Contact an attorney with experience in business litigation to see if he or she can take your case.
+Contact an attorney with experience in business litigation to see if he or she can take your case.
 Retain an attorney quickly.
-In most instances, you will have less than three weeks to respond to the lawsuit, and your attorney will need time to prepare a response to the plaintiff’s claims.
-Also, note that corporations and limited liability companies usually cannot appear in court without an attorney.
-As a result, you will probably not be able to respond to the lawsuit without an attorney.
+In most instances, you will have only 20 days to respond to the lawsuit, and your attorney will need time to prepare a response to the plaintiff’s claims.
+Also, note that corporations and limited liability companies cannot appear in court without an attorney.
+As a result, you will not be able to respond to the lawsuit without an attorney.

-4. Remain calm.
+Remain calm.
 This process is frustrating, and you should not let emotions take over.
 Don’t succumb to temptation to contact the plaintiff.
 Let your attorney, with greater experience and objectivity, make recommendations on how to proceed.
 Don’t ignore the lawsuit, either.
-Unfortunately, it will cost money to defend the lawsuit, but ignoring the suit and defaulting could cost even more.
+Unfortunately, it will cost money to defend the lawsuit, but ignoring the suit and defaulting likely will cost more.

 Please Note: McCabe Rabin, P.A. provides these FAQs for informational purposes only, and you should not interpret this information as legal advice.
 If you want advice as to how the law might apply to the specific facts and circumstances of your case, please contact one of our attorneys.